Cost: $15, at-will donation or free in some instances – Must Register At Below Links

 Description: Beginning in 2009 we launched the ADHD Professional Guides Luncheons to provide an opportunity for professionals who work in the field of ADHD to meet regularly to discuss the needs of the community and to learn from one another.
 To date, 310 participants have been a part of this program.
 Currently, we host three luncheons a year in a relaxed and informal setting.
 Beginning January 8, 2019, we are inviting six new participants to join us to network, discuss and learn about ADHD and the needs in our communities.
 The spaces will fill on a first come first serve basis.
 We will maintain a waiting list as spaces become available due to participants having schedule changes, moving or retiring.
 There is a non-refundable $15.00 registration fee per luncheon.
 You may register at Network For Good.
 If you are wondering if this event might be a benefit to your work we invite you to pay us a visit and register using the one time only free Guest Pass.
 Lunch is catered from Panera – please notify us if you have a special dietary request.
 For more information email Lee Gehrls, Volunteer Resource Development Coordinator at email@example.com or you may call 320-291-1116 (For Professional Use Only).

-ADHD & Jobs: Finding the Right Career Path (Annual Invite a Colleague to Lunch Event)
+RESCHEDULED: ADHD & Jobs: Finding the Right Career Path (This Will Change)

 ADHD & Twice-Exceptional Kids